 What is their role at Princes Villa FC?

 Our welfare officers are primarily responsible for making sure that all coaches are appropriately qualified before they start coaching your children, from CRB checks, to ensuring their first aid certificates and safeguarding children qualifications are still in date.
-Not only is this critical in enabling us to retain our status as a Charter Standard club, but more importantly, it ensures that your children play football in a safe and happy environment.
+Not only is this critical in enabling us to retain our status as an Acredited club, but more importantly, it ensures that your children play football in a safe and happy environment.